OutSystems/docs-product/src/develop/seo/seo-friendly-url-reactive.md

 <div class="info" markdown="1">

 To create and manage dynamic page titles, go to **Service Studio**.
 OutSystems introduced dynamic page titles in **Platform Server 11.13.0** and **Service Studio 11.12.0**.
-OutSystems strongly recommends that you update **Service Studio** before using dynamic page titles in a collaborative environment.
+OutSystems strongly recommends that you update **Service Studio** before using dynamic page titles, otherwise you won't be able to open modules that use dynamic page titles.

 </div>